What process do you go through to learn a new word in your target language?

 Flashcards are hugely powerful, but you need a good language learning strategy to make the most of them.

-To learn more about my complete method for learning and memorising vocabulary, you might like this…
+You can learn more about my complete method for learning and memorising vocabulary, Bulletproof Memory, by clicking here.